Mohansithaiya/Swapping-two-values/README.md

 Print both the values it would be interchanged
 ### Step 6:
 End the program

 ## PROGRAM:
+/*
+python program for swapping of two values
 DEVELOPED BY: MOHAN.S
 REGISTER NO: 212223240094
-## To write a python program for swapping of two values
+*/
 ```python
 a=input()
 b=input()